alexan32/login-service/README.md

 encryptionKey: ******************************
 ```

-In order to deploy a serverless stack, you need to run the following command:
+In order to deploy a serverless stack, perform npm install and run the following command:

 ```
 $ serverless deploy --stage < dev | test | prod >